FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Introduction

 \section{Introduction}

-PFAS or per- and polyfluoroalkyl substances are persistent \enquote{forever chemicals} widely used in industrial and consumer products such as non-stick cookware, waterproof textiles, and firefighting foams \cite{niehs_pfas}.
-Unfortunately, these substances resist degradation and accumulate in water \cite{Langenbach_Wilson_2021,Schroeder_Bond_Foley_2021}, soil \cite{Crone_Speth_Wahman_Smith_Abulikemu_Kleiner_Pressman_2019}, and living organisms \cite{ewg2023foreverfish}, with 97\% of Americans exhibiting detectable levels in their blood \cite{CDC_2024}.
-Such pervasive exposure is linked to severe health risks including cancers, liver damage, and developmental disorders \cite{Manz_2024}.
-With the high cost of measuring PFAS concentrations in the environment, which leads to sparse ground truth data (Fig. \ref{fig:your-image-labell}), we are left uncertain about targeted remediation to best protect health.
+PFAS, or per- and polyfluoroalkyl substances, are persistent “forever chemicals” widely used in industrial and consumer products such as non-stick cookware, waterproof textiles, and firefighting foams \cite{niehs_pfas}.
+Due to their extreme chemical stability, PFAS resist degradation and are now pervasive across environmental compartments, accumulating in surface and groundwater \cite{Langenbach_Wilson_2021,Schroeder_Bond_Foley_2021}, soils \cite{Crone_Speth_Wahman_Smith_Abulikemu_Kleiner_Pressman_2019}, and living organisms \cite{ewg2023foreverfish}.
+This widespread environmental presence has direct public health consequences, with 97\% of Americans exhibiting detectable levels in their blood \cite{CDC_2024} and exposure linked to cancers, liver damage, and developmental disorders \cite{Manz_2024}.
+However, measuring PFAS concentrations remains expensive—often costing hundreds of U.S. dollars per sample—resulting in sparse and unevenly distributed ground-truth data (Fig.~\ref{fig:your-image-labell}).
+This data scarcity leaves substantial uncertainty in identifying contamination hotspots and prioritizing targeted remediation to best protect public health.